mdejesus23/melnerdz-website/src/data/blogs/2025/12/javascript-recursion/index.md

 image:
   src: ./main.png
   alt: Visual representation of recursion with nested boxes
-description: A complete guide to understanding recursion in JavaScript.
-Learn the fundamentals, common patterns, and practical examples with clear explanations.
+description: A beginner-friendly guide to understanding recursion in JavaScript with simple examples, interactive tests, and clear explanations.
 technology:
   - javascript
 tags: